 In the 19th century, Royan is a small seaside town that owes its development to the fashion of the sea baths coming from England and to the development of steam navigation.
 A link between Bordeaux and Royan is established quickly, and the city adapts to tourism.
 At the end of the 19th century, with the arrival of the railway, Royan became a tourist resort frequented by both the Bordeaux bourgeoisie and the Tout-Paris.

-On the night of 4 to 5 January 1945, Royan was hard hit by the bombing of the allies who were trying to destroy one of the last Nazi entrenchments, the "Poche de Royan".
-The city is destroyed to 85%.
+On the night of 4th to 5th January 1945, Royan was hard hit by the bombing of the allies who were trying to destroy one of the last Nazi entrenchments, the "Poche de Royan".
+85% of the city is destroyed.
 The only areas spared are those of the Park and Pontaillac.
 At the time, Royan had nearly 4,000 villas.
 About 250 escaped the bombs.
 About thirty of them still testify to the exceptional quality of this seaside architecture, which offers many variations around three types of buildings: the cottage, the castle or the cottage.
 In July 1945, the project of reconstruction was entrusted to Claude Ferret who cumulated the responsibilities of urban planner and chief architect.

 This architecture, although unique in France, is unfortunately misunderstood and unloved by some of the Royans, who do not see one of the great merits of reconstructors: the social and popular success of their work.